perigoso/perigoso/README.md

 If you want to know more about me take a look at my [website](https://perigoso.github.io/)

-I'm working as a Firmware Developer full time.
+I'm working full time as a Embedded Software Engineer.

 I’m working on [blackmagic debug](https://github.com/blackmagic-debug/blackmagic) & [openinput](https://openinput.readthedocs.io) on my spare time.

-I’m looking to collaborate on anything open source
+I’m looking to collaborate on anything open source.

 Reach me through: perigoso@riseup.net